ultimatesource/denovogear/denovogear-code/README.txt

 --indel_mu_scale:        Scaling factor for indel mutation rate.
 [1]
 --pp_cutoff:     Posterior probability threshold.
 [0.0001]
 --rd_cutoff:     Read depth filter, sites where either one of the sample have read depth less than this threshold are filtered out.
 [10
+--region: region of the BCF file over which to perform denovo calling. [string of the form "chr:start-end"]